 Tuck Away Dryer Sheets

-Scented dryer sheets are an easy and affordable way to keep your home smelling linen fresh all the time and you can tuck them anywhere and everywhere out of sight, too.
-Tuck dryer sheets in drawers, behind curtains, tape them under chairs and tables, and inside toilet paper rolls.
+Wool dryer balls scented with essential oils are an easy and affordable way to keep your home smelling linen fresh all the time and you can tuck them anywhere and everywhere out of sight, too.
+Tuck your wool dryer balls in drawers, behind curtains, tape them under chairs and tables, and inside toilet paper rolls if you have the small ones.

 Add Vanilla to your Lightbulbs